jesse-prpic/Jesse_Prpic_T2_A1-B/README.md

 ![alt text](Images/binary_recipe.png)

 Similar to linear search; binary search also offers advantages and drawbacks.
-By having the time complexity of O(log)n, this makes the efficicency of the search much more supreme with large and sorted data as it can zero in on the taget value.
-However, although having the efficency supreme with a large sorted this; the drawback is that this list requires to be sorted before performing the search which means that it can also be more complex to implement due to the complex nature of the algorithm (Codedamn, 2023).
+By having the time complexity of O(log)n, this makes the efficiency of the search much more supreme with large and sorted data as it can zero in on the target value.
+However, although having the efficiency supreme with a large sorted this; the drawback is that this list requires to be sorted before performing the search which means that it can also be more complex to implement due to the complex nature of the algorithm (Codedamn, 2023).

-In conclusion; the two algorithms are base on their time complexity and the restraints on how their efficiency is on the type of dataset that is implementsl; whether it is sorted or unsorted.
+In conclusion; the two algorithms are based on their time complexity and the restraints on how their efficiency is on the type of dataset that is implemented; whether it is sorted or unsorted.
-If your list of recipes is small or unsorted, Linear Seach is a simple and effective choice; however if your dataset is going to be a bit more complex, larger and sorted binary is the more efficient alternative.
+If your list of recipes is small or unsorted, Linear Search is a simple and effective choice; however if your dataset is going to be a bit more complex, a larger and sorted binary is the more efficient alternative.

 To understand a visual representation of these two in action, see the below;

 ![alt text](Images/binary_vs_linear.jpg)